 - 2 on the Wheatley River-Bungay North-West branch

 - Recovery and restoration of the accessible dock at Rackham’s Pond.

 - Removed 6 major blockages (requiring volunteer assistance with chainsaw).

-- Assessed, Cleared and restored 7.9 km of streams in our watershed
+- Assessed, cleared and restored 7.9 km of stream in our watershed.

-- Performed Riparian Health Assessments on two previously unassessed sections of tributaries
+- Performed riparian health assessments on two previously unaddressed sections of tributaries.

-- 2 Shoreline clean ups along the Barachois Beach and Rustico Bay (west of Oyster Bed Causeway), at the partnership request of the Aquaculture alliance and the Island Nature Trust.
+- 2 shoreline clean ups along the Barachois Beach and Rustico Bay (west of Oyster Bed Causeway), with the partnership request of the Aquaculture Alliance and the Island Nature Trust.